34 Taking it to the Streets

 To explain how people from different races look different, I introduced the classes to the ideas of biological Darwinism: ‘People whose ancestors have been living in the same geographic area for a long time tend to show similarities in visible characteristics such as size and shape, skin colour, and hair form, and also invisible characteristics such as blood groups.
 So how do we explain how these change over time leading people to look different over time from their forebears and from other people in different places.

-‘The theory of biological evolution developed by the English naturalist Charles Darwin and others state that all species of organisms arise and develop through the natural selection of small, inherited variations.
+It states that all species of organisms arise and develop through the natural selection of small, inherited variations.

 These increase the individual’s ability to compete, survive, and reproduce.